 What Roosevelt Said: “My friends, I want to talk for a few minutes with the people of the United States about banking…confidence and courage are the essentials of success in carrying out our plan.
 You people must have faith.
 You must not be stampeded by rumors or guesses.
 Let us unite in banishing fear.
 We have provided the machinery to restore our financial system, and it is up to you to support and make it work.
 It is your problem, my friends.
 Your problem no less than it is mine.
 Together, we cannot fail.”

 Why It Was Important: Beginning with the simple phrase, “My friends,” the stage was set for the personalization of the presidency that continued throughout FDR’s administration.
-Roosevelt received an outpouring of support from the public, and used the power of media to connect with his constituents.
+Roosevelt received an outpouring of support from the public and used the power of media to connect with his constituents.
 Recognizing publicity as essential to policymaking, he crafted a very intricate public relations plan for all of his New Deal legislation.
-Media allowed him to present a very carefully crafted message that was unfiltered and unchallenged by the press.
+The media allowed him to present a very carefully crafted message that was unfiltered and unchallenged by the press.
 Many newspapers were critical of his New Deal programs, so turning to radio and motion pictures allowed him to present his version of a particular policy directly to the people.
 Today, we see parallels in the use of Twitter to bypass opponents and critics of the administration to appeal directly to the American people.
 And that all started with FDR and his first fireside chat.

 — Kathryn Cramer Brownell, Assistant Professor of History, Purdue University